stuart-bradley/catan-randomiser-js/documentation/functional_requirements_specification.md

    The test works locally, and fine when a manual github action is setup.
 2. `TypeError: useFormStatus is not a function` when Component testing `<BoardForm />`.
 This appears to be a Typescript issue, but the functionality is not required for MVP so has been removed.
+3. Different sizes of board change the SVG viewport, moving and scaling the SVG differently.
+Functionality should be added to change teh `<Layout />` component `size` and `origin` props based on the incoming board.